 *Oh and by the way, if you’re wondering why I go in that particular sequence above, it’s simply because I have my Google Drive listed alphabetically and the names of the files follow that order.

-**And another thing, when you’re ready to (finally) start achieving your goals, I highly encourage you to check out my goal success program.
+**And another thing, when you’re ready to (finally) start achieving your goals, I highly encourage you to check out my goal success course.